Young girl holding yellow wildflowers in a sunlit field

 What I assess

-Full history (when did symptoms start, what triggers, environment, family pattern).
-Nutrient status — vitamin D, omega-3s, magnesium, zinc, iron.
+Full history, when symptoms started, what triggers them, environment, family pattern.
+Nutrient status: vitamin D, omega-3s, magnesium, zinc, iron.
 Gut function.
 True allergy testing where the case calls for it.
 Coordination with your pediatrician or allergist.

 What treatment looks like

 Targeted nutrients matched to your child's case.
-Anti-inflammatory inputs (omega-3s, vitamin D, others).
+Anti-inflammatory inputs: omega-3s, vitamin D, and others.
 Gut support where the gut is involved.
 Herbal medicine where helpful.
 Sometimes specific desensitization protocols.
-The standard medications stay in the picture during flares.
+Standard medications stay in the picture during flares.

 What I work toward